MaryamShazz/Cybersecurity-AI-Portfolio/Huawei HCIA-Security V4.0/Module 08 - Firewall User Management Technologies/README.md

-# Module 08 - Firewall User Management Technologies
+# Module 08 : Firewall User Management Technologies

-This module covers AAA (Authentication, Authorization, Accounting) and how the firewall handles user identity — from organizing users into groups to the authentication workflow and policy configuration.
+This module covers AAA (Authentication, Authorization, Accounting) and how the firewall handles user identity, from organizing users into groups to the authentication workflow and policy configuration.

 ## Topics Covered
 - AAA principles